harrypmdev/forest-exploration/README.md

 **3. Endgame and Leaderboard**
 - The tutorial outlines the game's winning condition (finding and using the amulet).
-- Details (including scores) are saved to a google sheet and printed at the end of every game.
+- Details (including scores) are saved to a Google sheet and printed at the end of every game.
 - Leaderboard saves are ranked by score.

 ## Rationale For Chosen Libraries